xx3nvyxx/fig-standards/proposed/PSR-Cache.md

 ## Introduction

-Caching is a common way to improve the performance of any project, making caching libraries one of the most common features of many frameworks and libraries.
-This has lead to a situation where many libraries roll their own caching libraries, with various levels of functionality, causing developers to have to learn multiple systems which may or may not provide the functionality they need.
+Caching is a common way to improve the performance of any project, thus making caching libraries one of the most common features of many frameworks and libraries.
+This has lead to a situation where many libraries roll their own caching libraries, with various levels of functionality.
+These differences are causing developers to have to learn multiple systems which may or may not provide the functionality they need.
 In addition, the developers of caching libraries themselves face a choice between only supporting a limited number of frameworks or creating a large number of adapter classes.

 A common interface for caching systems will solve these problems.
 Library and framework developers can count on the caching systems working the way they're expecting, while the developers of caching systems will only have to implement a single set of interfaces rather than a whole assortment of adapters.